99Taxis/recruiting-challenge/README.md

 Input: string in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) format, with chronologically sorted sequence of `timestamp,longitude,latitude` space-time points.

 Output: same as input, without the redundant points.
-Caveat: the output points should have exactly the same numerical precision and contain no unnecessary characters, such as trailing zeroes or whitespace.
+Caveat: the output points should have exactly the same accuracy and precision and contain no unnecessary characters, such as trailing zeroes or whitespace.

 ##### Example